 What we can say right now is that pelvic floor muscle trauma (‘avulsion’):

-weakens the muscle by about 1/3 on average
+• weakens the muscle by about 1/3 on average

-more than doubles the risk of bladder prolapse
+• more than doubles the risk of bladder prolapse

-triples the risk of prolapse of the uterus (the womb)
+• triples the risk of prolapse of the uterus (the womb)

 • triples the risk of a prolapse returning after pelvic floor surgery.

 Importantly, treating only the mind while ignoring what’s happened to a woman’s body may not be very effective.
-And if someone knows a mother who has suffered major trauma (to the body or mind) during the delivery of her baby, and decides to have her first baby by Caesarean then we should take such concerns seriously (tocophobia) and let her make those decisions herself without trying to persuade her otherwise.
+And if someone knows a mother who has suffered major trauma (to the body or mind) during the delivery of her baby and decides to have her first baby by Caesarean then we should take such concerns seriously.
+Our role is to ensure women are provided all the information and support they need to make sure she is empowered to make these decisions herself without trying to persuade her otherwise.